Reform movement (Upper Canada): Canadian Alliance Society

 In January 1835, shortly after the elections, the Upper Canada Political Union was reorganized as the Canadian Alliance Society, with James Lesslie, a city Alderman, as president, and Timothy Parsons as secretary.
 They were also leaders in the Toronto Mechanics Institute.
-It was at this time that they moved into Turton's Building, built on land owned by Dr William W. Baldwin.
-The Canadian Alliance Society adopted much of the platform (such as secret ballot & universal suffrage) of the Owenite National Union of the Working Classes in London, England, that were to be integrated into the Chartist movement in England.
+It was at this time that they moved into Turton's Building, built on land owned by William W. Baldwin.
+The Canadian Alliance Society adopted much of the platform (such as secret ballot and universal suffrage) of the Owenite National Union of the Working Classes in London, England that were to be integrated into the Chartist movement in England.

 The Children of Peace immediately formed a branch of the Canadian Alliance Society in January 1835, and elected Samuel Hughes its president.
 This branch met every two weeks during the parliamentary session to discuss the bills before the assembly.
 One of their more interesting proposals was to create a petitioning campaign for a written provincial constitution; Hughes was appointed to the committee.
 A constitution would be the means by which "the proceedings of our government may be bounded – the legislative council rendered elective, and the government and council made responsible – and that all Eccliastics be prohibited from holding seats in the council and that no officer of the government should be irresponsible". this may have been the inspiration for the constitution Mackenzie published just before the rebellion.